-The Scaled Agile Framework® (SAFe®) is a set of organization and workflow patterns for implementing agile practices at enterprise scale.
+The Scaled Agile Framework® (SAFe®) is a set of organizational and workflow patterns for implementing agile practices at an enterprise scale.
 The framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold.

 SAFe promotes alignment, collaboration, and delivery across large numbers of agile teams.
 It was formed around three primary bodies of knowledge: agile software development, lean product development, and systems thinking.

 As businesses grow in size, SAFe provides a structured approach for scaling agile.
 There are four configurations in SAFe to accommodate various levels of scale: Essential SAFe, Large Solution SAFe, Portfolio SAFe, and Full SAFe.

 Dean Leffingwell and Drew Jemilo released SAFe in 2011 to help organizations design better systems and software that better meet customers’ changing needs.
 At that time, teams used traditional project management processes to deliver software.
 But as the need to rapidly respond to changing market conditions increased, new frameworks emerged to help businesses improve solution delivery across their enterprises, and SAFe was born.
 Today, SAFe is one of the most popular scaled agile delivery frameworks, and SAFe’s worldwide community of practitioners continue to evolve it.

 SAFe’s core values describe the culture that leadership needs to foster and how people should behave within that culture in order to effectively use the framework.